As an Amazon Associate I earn from qualifying purchases.

 What Type of Apples To Use For Crock Pot Cinnamon Apples

 You can use any type of apples you usually prefer.
-But keep a few things in mind.
+But keep a couple of things in mind.

-- Sweet apples = less or no sweetener.
+- Sweet apples = add less or no sweetener.

 Some good types of apples to try here are: